1. Introduction

 - Regular security assessments and dependency updates

-Our hosting, database, storage, AI, messaging, accounting and medical-aid switching partners may operate servers located outside South Africa.
+Our hosting, database, storage, AI, messaging, accounting, real-time video and medical-aid switching partners may operate servers located outside South Africa.
 We require all such partners to apply equivalent data-protection standards and to process data only on documented instructions.

 6. Data Retention